mshahmirkhan/Numrical-Password-Teller/README.md

 # Numrical-Password-Teller
-This program tell user enter numerical password
+This program tell user set any numerical password and this program will guess that password vary fastly .

+Thanks